Chart Color Schemes

 The level of cultural diversity witnessed in Macgregor was found to be above average when compared nationally for a number of language and cultural background related metrics

 Macgregor's population was found to be more culturally diverse than most local markets, with 27.1% born overseas and 25.2% speaking a language other than English at home.
-Christianity was the dominant religion in Macgregor, comprising 41.0%.
-However, the category 'Other' was notably overrepresented at 3.1%, compared to 1.3% across Australian Capital Territory.
+Christianity was the predominant religion in Macgregor, comprising 41.0% of its population.
+However, the category 'Other' stood out as overrepresented, making up 3.1% compared to the Australian Capital Territory's 1.4%.

 Frequently Asked Questions - Diversity